-Costumes for MTC productions are often created in a whirlwind of activity in the weeks before Opening Night, but in the world of the play, characters have often owned their clothes for years.
+Costumes for our productions are often created in a whirlwind of activity in the weeks before Opening Night, but in the world of the play, characters have often owned their clothes for years.
 This is where Art Finishing comes in.

 In Art Finishing costumes are 'broken down' so they look like part of the world on stage.
 For example, in Shakespeare in Love, a street urchin's clothes required tears and stains, while in Red, an artist's smock required paint splatters and grime.
-Josephine Johnson works in Art Finishing as part of the MTC Wardrobe department.
+Josephine Johnson works in Art Finishing as part of the Costume department.
 'I think of my job as putting the character into the costume,' says Josephine.

 Sponges, airbrushes, chef's blowtorches, and coarse brushes are used by Art Finishing to break down costumes.